Events of the Association

 Meetings are held on the first Tuesday in the month, February to December, at the Moonah Community Centre, 7 Gormanston Road, Moonah commencing at 10.00am.

 Guest speakers at the monthly meetings cover a wide variety of topics relative to early Tasmanian history, its people, life and times and development.
-Some recent topics have included Photographing Tombstones, Life & Death in Old Hobart Town, Orphan School. the Female Factories and Governor Sir John Franklin.
+Some recent topics have included Photographing Tombstones, Life & Death in Old Hobart Town, Orphan School, the Female Factories and Governor Sir John Franklin, William Bligh, Children of Convict Parents.

 From time to time member excursions visit historic sites and buildings.